 You also want to think about the number of times you want individuals to see your ads.
 If you promote a coupon that will only be valid for a few days, for example, you will want to show your ad at a high frequency for a short duration.

 Determining the right number of times, as well as the correct length of time, might require some experimenting.
-During your first remarketing campaign, you want to make your best guest based on industry best practices and what you know about your sales cycle.
+During your first remarketing campaign, you want to make your best guess based on industry best practices and what you know about your sales cycle.
 Then, watch how people respond to your ads.

 If you notice that the ad for the first week or two sees strong success, but then it drops off, that might provide you with a good indication that customers have become fatigued of your message.
 You will know that you need to consider redrafting your ad or shortening the length of time to target customers.

 Step 4.
 Consider targeting your post-conversion customers with remarketing campaigns

 Although many people who understand what is remarketing know the value of targeting those who drop out of the sales funnel, it can also be valuable for targeting those who have converted on your site.
 You can separate these two through segmentation and will likely have two main groups of post-conversion customers.

 - Those who converted in a non-monetary way, such as downloading an eBook or signing up for a rewards program.